top of page

 Rev. Drumwright leading worship during a multicultural Sunday Service

 In 2018, Governor Roy Cooper conferred the Old North State Award upon him for more than 20 years of community work and appointed him to serve on the NC Courts Commission as the only non-attorney/non-legislative representative for NC citizenry.
-Upon the commission, Greg has become a vital voice in shaping policies pertaining to Criminal Justice Reform and new laws prohibiting the use of underage vaping.
-In February 2020, Black Business Ink magazine honored him with the Top 40 under 40 most
+Upon the commission, Greg has become a vital voice in shaping policies pertaining to Criminal Justice Reform and new laws prohibiting these of underage vaping.
+In February 2020, Black Business Ink magazine honored him with the Top 40 under 40 most influential African American leaders, because of his continuing work for equity and justice in the community and higher education.

 bottom of page